tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 - **2. Let the Other Guy Go First…Most of the Time**

   - Now, it’s clear that the benefits of anchoring emotions are great when it comes to bending your counterpart’s reality.
-But going first is not necessarily the best thing when it comes to negotiating price.
+But going first is not necessarily the best thing when it comes to negotiating the price.

   - That’s why I suggest you let the other side anchor monetary negotiations.
 The real issue is that neither side has perfect information going to the table.
-This often means you don’t know enough to open with confidence.
+This often means you don’t know enough to open up with confidence.
 That’s especially true anytime you don’t know the market value of what you are buying or selling, like with Jerry or Chandler.

   - By letting them anchor you also might get lucky: I’ve experienced many negotiations when the other party’s first offer was higher than the closing figure I had in mind.
   - That said, you’ve got to be careful when you let the other guy anchor.
 You have to prepare yourself psychically to withstand the first offer.
 If the other guy’s a pro, a shark, he’s going to go for an extreme anchor in order to bend your reality.